pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ![""](stacks-navigation-favorites-card.png)

-## Pulumi Service dashboard redesign
+## Richer Insights in the New Pulumi Service Dashboard

 linter fun _image will be added here_